MMV-Lab/EfficientBioAI/README.md

 If you want to use **GPU** inference, several things should be checked:
 1. Make sure the cuda and cudnn are installed properly. cuda 11.3 and cudnn 8.9.0 are tested successfully by the author.
 2. Currently tensorrt cannot be installed from pip in windows system.
 Users have to install through [zip file](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-zip). version 8.4.3.1 is tested successfully by the author.
-3. to properly install pycuda, [ms build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) may be required:
+3. to properly install pycuda, [ms build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) may be required.
 ### pip:
 First create a virtual environment using conda:
 ```bash